inigo-irigaray/nosql-cassandra-sparkify/README.md

 ### ``song_history.py``

 <img src=https://github.com/inigo-irigaray/nosql-cassandra-sparkify/blob/master/imgs/song_history.png width=30% height=30% align='right'>

 <p align=justify><b>GOAL:</b> Retrieve the artist, song title and song's length in the music app history that was heard during sessionId = 338 and itemInSession = 4</p>

-<p align=justify>The script defines the functions to create the Sparkify relational database, create and drop the five tables aforementioned from the imported SQL commands in the previous script.
-It can be run as standalone to create empty tables or as part of the ETL pipeline in the following script.</p>
+<p align=justify>The script defines in Apache Cassandra the queries to drop and create a song_history table in terms of the goal stated above; extract, transform and load the necessary data from the event data file; and query the relevant information from the table.</p>

+<p align=justify>For additional flexibility and functionality of the program, the code includes a number of arguments that allows the user to run it:</p>

+<p align=justify>1.
+As a standalone creating </p>

 Command Line Arguments: